dmarx/bench-warmers/text_gen_as_graph_traversal.md

 use a "next token prediction" objective, where sequences are random paths through the graph, and tokens are nodes

 should be able model learning dynamics of NLU under this simplification?

+---

+track curvature at each node throughout process.
+Use Fisher Information Matrix as an approximation for the local curvature

+- We have the FIM for the *parameter space*, not for the representaton space. for this, we'd need a way to assign a likelihood to each observation.